Mathenics/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. Relocates a file to a new destination
 8. deletes a file from another folder
 9. deletes a sub-folder from parent folder
+10. change current working directory to previous one